How do I ship samples in 10% formalin?

 Is dry ice a dangerous good?

 Yes.
 According to the IATA, dry ice is classified as a class nine dangerous good.
 Dry ice, also known as solidified carbon dioxide, may only be shipped by trained individuals.
-EHS offers biological material and dry ice shipper training to allow WCMC collaborators to complete shipments containing dry ice and/or biological materials.
+EHS offers biological material and dry ice shipper training to allow WCM collaborators to complete shipments containing dry ice and/or biological materials.

 What is a class nine dangerous good?